chijinduum/realtime-markdown-viewer/README.md

 - ShareJS - To allow realtime editing of the textbox
 - Redis - Database to store markdown documents
 - Twitter Bootstrap - aesthetics.

+Credit to "https://github.com/sifxtreme", whose work I referenced for building this website.